Reproducing subgroups of $Sp(2,\mathbb{R})$. Part I: algebraic classification: Classification of when

 whose lower-right corner is $a_0(\delta-1/\delta)$.
 Therefore, $a_0$ can be different from zero only if the continuous function $\delta$ is $\delta(h')=\pm1$.
 However, we are working with connected groups, hence $\delta=1$ and so $H'=hH_1h^{-1}\subseteq\{\left[\begin{smallmatrix}\alpha&0\\\beta&1\end{smallmatrix}\right] :\alpha>0,\beta\in\R\}$. \end{proof}

 \begin{remark} The last statement of Lemma~\ref{bruhat} has a consequence for the classification problem.
 Fix $G=\Sigma\rtimes H\in\cE$, say for example one among the canonical groups determined in the previous section.
 If $G$ is conjugate to some other group via an element {\it not} in $MA$, then there must exist $h\in GL(2,\R)$ such that $h^\dagger[\Sigma]\subseteq \sigma_4^\perp$ and $ hHh^{-1}\subseteq T$.
 The first of these conditions forces the determinant of all elements in $\Sigma$ to be less than or equal to zero.
-Therefore, remembering \eqref{CF}, only the following cases can be considered: \begin{enumerate}[(a)] \item if $n=1$, then either $\Sigma=\Sigma_2$ or $\Sigma=\Sigma_3$; \item if $n=2$, then $\Sigma=\Sigma_3^\perp$. \end{enumerate} \end{remark} \begin{remark} Lemma~\ref{bruhat} may be formulated in a different way.
-Given $G\in\cE$, if there exists $g\not\in MA$ such that $gGg^{-1}\in\cE$, then there must exist $h_0\in GL(2,\R)$ such that
+Therefore, remembering the notation introduced in \eqref{5sigma}, only the following cases can be considered: \begin{enumerate}[(a)] \item if $n=1$, then either $\Sigma=\Sigma_2$ or $\Sigma=\Sigma_3$; \item if $n=2$, then $\Sigma=\Sigma_3^\perp$. \end{enumerate} \end{remark}